-A trip to this African wild haven will satisfy tourists who enjoy the gifts of flora and fauna plus the white beaches that is perfect for a week-long holiday.
-Madagascar is not only about animals, plants and biodiversity; it is an icon of the beauty of nature.
+A trip to this African wild haven will satisfy tourists who enjoy the gifts of flora and fauna plus the white beaches that are perfect for a week-long holiday.
+Madagascar is not only about animals, plants, and biodiversity; it is an icon of the beauty of nature.
 Get ready for this trip to safari!

 Andringitra National Park

-Established in 1999, the Andringitra National Park is dubbed to be one of the most biodiversity rich areas in Madagascar.
+Established in 1999, the Andringitra National Park is dubbed to be one of the most biodiversity-rich areas in Madagascar.
 It is the home of 100 different species of birds that would amaze you because of their color and will make you realize the innate aesthetic value of the island.
 T

 Tsingy de Bemaraha

-You can see preserved mangrove forests in the park and its beauty is added with the different species of lemurs and wild birds that completes an African safari like no other.
+You can see preserved mangrove forests in the park and its beauty is added with the different species of lemurs and wild birds that complete an African safari like no other.
 Reaching the park is easy as a road from Morondova is drivable, only 150 kilometers away.
-Like any other nature trips, this place is perfect for landscape photos and picnics.
+Like any other nature trip, this place is perfect for landscape photos and picnics.

-Just when the golden lemur was discovered in 1986 nowhere else than in this park, protection and preservation has been undergoing since 1991.
-Madagascar has a strict policy in enforcing law for nature protection, but this is no reason for you not to enjoy it anymore.
+Just when the golden lemur was discovered in 1986 nowhere else than in this park, protection and preservation have been undergoing since 1991.
+Madagascar has a strict policy in enforcing the law for nature protection, but this is no reason for you not to enjoy it anymore.
 Located in the province of Fianarantsoa, it park covers 43,549 hectares of green and rich forests.
-The climate is perfect as it is quite blessed with enough water to support the life forms present, which is a key for biodiversity.
+The climate is perfect as it is quite blessed with enough water to support the life forms present, which is key for biodiversity.
 Aside from the animals, you can enjoy its streams and rivers, plus small waterfalls along the sides.
 A trek in this park is a perfect nature getaway.

-This is the biggest lake in Madagascar and has very rich vegetation which in return supports the life of endemic species that this lake covers.
+This is the biggest lake in Madagascar and has very rich vegetation which in turn supports the life of endemic species that this lake covers.
 The wetland alone covers 7,200 square kilometers and is the habitat of increasingly endangered wild birds.
 Lake Alaotra may not be as attractive as compared to other lakes, but it is truly rich in terms of biodiversity.
 On quick dip in the lake is doable, but you have to take local advice from villagers regarding the terrain of the wetlands and where to swim.